-

-In this series of videos, our Chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
-Next in the series, we show you how to prepare a mayonnaise.
+In this series of videos, our chefs are sharing some of the classic French techniques we teach to more than 20,000 students on our programmes around the world each year.
+In the video below we show you how to prepare a mayonnaise.

-Mayonnaise is a classic sauce from the French cuisine repertoire.
-This sauce is referred to as cold emulsion and can be used to season or accompany a cold dish.
-Historically a mayonnaise is simply egg yolks, oil and vinegar, although these days mustard is usually added.
+Mayonnaise is referred to as cold emulsion and can be used to season or accompany a cold dish.
+Historically a mayonnaise is simply egg yolks, oil and vinegar, although in modern times mustard is often added.

 Serves: 4